How to Repair Bad Credit

 Authorized users can use the card as if it was their own, but they’re not responsible for any credit card debt they rack up.
 And since they're sharing the card’s payment history and utilization rate, this can increase their credit score over time.

 The financial risks here are mostly for the cardholder, not the authorized user.
-But as someone trying to build credit, Lynch says you do have to ask some “uncomfortable questions” before sealing the deal, like inquiring about the person’s payment habits to determine whether this is the right move for you.
+But as someone trying to build credit, you may have to ask some awkward questions before sealing the deal, like inquiring about the person’s payment habits to determine whether this is the right move for you.

 6. Use a program to boost your credit score

 Some programs can raise your FICO score — the most widely used type of credit score — by expanding your credit file.
 They do this by including alternative data as part of your credit report.
 This is data not typically found on traditional credit scoring models.

 7. Use a rent reporting service

-If your landlord doesn't use a rent-tracking platform, you can always subscribe to a rent reporting service like Esusu or RentTrack.
+If your landlord doesn't use a rent-tracking platform, you can always subscribe to a rent reporting service like Rental Kharma or CreditMyRent.
 These services post your positive rental payments to your report for a monthly fee.
 There are also free alternatives like Piñata, which reports on-time payments to TransUnion only.

 8. Consider debt consolidation